Vikings vs. Browns odds, picks, predictions for NFL London Game

 The stage is set for the 2025 NFL London Game with the Minnesota Vikings and Cleveland Browns prepared to lock horns in a Week 5 NFL battle.
 Carson Wentz and the Vikings fell to 2-2 on the season after coming up short against Aaron Rodgers and the Pittsburgh Steelers 24-21 in Dublin, Ireland.
 Meanwhile, the Browns, who are turning to rookie quarterback Dillon Gabriel as the starter, are sitting at 1-3 following a 34-10 Week 4 loss to the Detroit Lions.

 Kickoff from Tottenham Hotspur Stadium is set for 9:30 a.m.
 ET on the NFL Network.
 Minnesota is a 3.5-point favorite in the latest Vikings vs. Browns odds, and the over/under for total points scored is 36.
+Minnesota is at -194 on the money line (risk $194 to win $100).
 Before making any Browns vs. Vikings picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: